data-preservation-programs/singularity/docs/cli-reference/datasource/add/drive.md

       they are the original file (see [the shortcuts section](#shortcuts)).
       If this flag is set then rclone will ignore shortcut files completely.

-   --drive-auth-url
-      Auth server URL.

-      Leave blank to use the provider defaults.

    --drive-scope
       Scope that rclone should use when requesting access from drive.